 Editor's Picks for Best Tents

-Big Agnes Copper Spur UL2 Starting at: $418.46 While not the lightest tent tested, the Big Agnes Copper Spur UL 2 was picked as the best 2-person backpacking tent thanks to its relatively enormous livable space, generous vestibules, mtnGLO lighting technology, reliable design and ease of use.
+Big Agnes Copper Spur UL2 $310.47 - $386.96 While not the lightest tent tested, the Big Agnes Copper Spur UL 2 was picked as the best 2-person backpacking tent thanks to its relatively enormous livable space, generous vestibules, mtnGLO lighting technology, reliable design and ease of use.

-Mountain Hardwear Ghost UL2 Starting at: $417.53 The lightest tent tested was the Mountain Hardwear Ghost UL 2, which is only a hop, skip, a few ounces and a tent pole away from a bivy sack.
+Mountain Hardwear Ghost UL2 $246.24 - $305.65 The lightest tent tested was the Mountain Hardwear Ghost UL 2, which is only a hop, skip, a few ounces and a tent pole away from a bivy sack.
 Though the single door design isn’t ideal for some duos, our testers loved the tiny packable size and 2 lb.
 9 oz. trail weight.
 If you occasionally camp by yourself as well, the Ghost is a workable 1-person tent.
 When camping alone in the Ghost, the 27 square foot floor plan goes from cramped to kingly.

-- The North Face Talus, while among the most expensive 4-person car camping tents tested, was the burliest, weatherproof tent of the bunch.
+The North Face North Star 4, while among the most expensive 4-person car camping tents tested, was the burliest, most weatherproof tent of the bunch: it’s a perfect basecamp-style geodesic dome

 - The Slumberjack Daybreak, though bulky and heavy, is a top choice for families looking to spend time outside, as the full mesh construction is perfect for stargazing.